 Modeling the relative velocity due to particle settling turns out to be more difficult.
 Recall that in the above lubrication analysis, we have assumed the particles are evenly distributed across the film depth.
-This may seem unrealistic because the normal component of gravity is pulling the particles toward the solid substrate, but Zhou et al. found that particles settle out of the fluid only at low angles and concentrations.
-Additionally a thin film experiment done by Timberlake and Morris with neutrally buoyant particles found higher concentrations near the free surface [54]; they attributed this to a shear-induced particle flux such as Leighton and Acrivos describe in [34].
+This may seem unrealistic because the normal component of gravity is pulling the particles toward the solid substrate, but this model is concerned with the particle-rich ridge regime occurring at high angles and concentrations, in which Zhou et al. found that particles do not settle out of the flow.
+A similar effect was also observed in a thin film experiment [54] performed by Timberlake and Morris with neutrally buoyant particles: they found higher concentrations near the free surface, and attributed this to a shear-induced particle flux such as Leighton and Acrivos describe in [34].
 This flux consists of a nonlinear diffusion in the presence of shear, and in inhomogeneous flows an additional migration of particles away from regions of high shear.
-Schaffinger et al., in their model for film flow [47], balance gravity-driven settling with only the diffusive flux, and only achieve steady state when concentration increases with depth.
-While the corresponding problem including both diffusion and migration remains unsolved, Carpen and Brady found non-monotone concentration profiles in a model for the related inclined Poiseuille flow [9], and also showed these profiles are unstable due to heavy material suspended above lighter material.
-Thus it is unclear even whether the actual concentration profile for film flow increases or decreases with depth, and since we are seeking a simple model we find the uniform depth profile to be reasonable.
+Schaflinger, Acrivos, and Zhang, in their model for film flow [47], balance gravity-driven settling with only the diffusive flux, and find steady state solutions in which the concentration increases with depth.
+While the corresponding problem including both diffusion and migration remains unsolved, Carpen and Brady found nonmonotone concentration profiles in a model for the related inclined Poiseuille flow [9] and also showed that these profiles are unstable due to heavy material suspended above lighter material.
+Thus it is unclear whether the actual concentration profile for film flow increases or decreases with depth, so we find it reasonable to consider the simplest case, a uniform depth profile.

-We begin our model of the relative motion with the settling velocity of a heavy sphere in \mathbb{R}^3 , while noting that this expression neglects the effects of the solid boundary, the free surface, and other particles.
+We begin our model of the relative motion with the settling velocity of a single sphere of radius a in $\mathbb{R}^3$ , while noting that this expression neglects the effects of the solid boundary, the free surface, and other particles.
+Equation (2.12) uses $\mathbf{g}{\parallel}$ because particles were not observed to settle vertically in the ridge regime.
 The problem of determining settling rates of concentrated mixtures is complex, even in the idealized case of monodisperse spherical particles in a large domain [11].
 Some of the challenges are summing the interactions between spheres, which decay only as 1/r in Stokes flows, and interpreting theoretical results that imply divergent fluctuations about the mean particle velocity [5, 8].
-Since there is no general agreement of theoretical and numerical results with experiments, sedimentation is commonly modeled by the empirical hindered settling function where $n \approx 5$ for Stokes flow [46].
+Since there is no general agreement of theoretical and numerical results with experiments, sedimentation is commonly modeled by an empirical hindered settling function, such as the Richardson-Zaki function (see [46])

-$$\mathbf{v_s} = \frac{2a^2 \Delta \rho_f \mathbf{g}{\parallel}}{9\mu_f} \tag{2.12}$$
+(2.12) $$\mathbf{v}{\mathbf{s}} = \frac{2a^2 \Delta \rho_f \mathbf{g}{\parallel}}{9\mu_f}$$

-$$\mathbf{v} = f{RZ}(\phi)\mathbf{v}{\mathbf{s}} = (1-\phi)^n \mathbf{v}{\mathbf{s}}$$ (2.13)
+(2.13) $$\mathbf{v{rel}} = f(\phi)\mathbf{v_s},$$

+(2.14) $$f{RZ}(\phi) = (1 - \phi)^n, \quad n \approx 5.$$

 We also seek a correction to represent the impeding effect of the solid substrate on particle motion.
-The Stokes problem for a sphere settling in a half-space parallel to a wall has been solved approximately by the method of images [18], leading to the series solution for the velocity, where h > a is the distance from the center of the particle to the wall.
-Since we seek a depth-averaged solution we are concerned not with the velocity itself, but its average value over the interval (0, h).
-Figure 2.1 shows this average for a range of h/a, where the velocity has been taken to be zero for h < a.
-Also plotted is the correction we will use to approximate wall effects:
+A similar problem involving a sphere falling next to a vertical wall has been solved approximately by the method of images [18], leading to the series solution for the velocity, where z > a is the distance from the center of the particle to the wall.
+The important quantity in a lubrication model is the depth-averaged velocity, which in the case of particle settling can be interpreted as $(1/h) \int_a^h \mathbf{v}(z) dz$ .
+Figure 2.2 shows this average for a range of the nondimensional parameter h/a, along with the simpler function that we will use to approximate wall effects: